5G-PreCiSe/SMT-LoRa-Controller/README.md

 ![image-info](https://github.com/5G-PreCiSe/SMT-LoRa-Controller/blob/main/images/image_2023-10-27_210926035.png)

-## Working Modes:
+## Operation Modes:
 The SMT LoRa Controller supports two different modes of operation.
 By opening or closing ```JP1```, you can either enable a battery-friendly power saving mode or select the permanent on mode:

 ### Power Saving Mode:
-The power saving mode is the preferred mode for a controller that is powered by the integrated battery and, optionally, a solar panel but has no additional external power supply.
+The power saving mode is the preferred operation mode for a controller that is powered by the integrated battery and, optionally, a solar panel but has no additional external power supply.
 In this battery-friendly power saving mode, the controller enters deep sleep after reading the connected SMT100 sensors and transmitting measurements.
 After a configurable duration, the controller wakes up from deep sleep, and starts collecting soil data again.
 The recommended means for transmitting data in this mode is LoRa.
 Nevertheless, transmission via WiFi/MQTT is also supported and can be optionally enabled (either in addition to or instead of LoRa transmission).